rajatguptarg/rajatguptarg.github.io/source/_posts/2016-02-14-convert-ibeacon-to-eddystone.markdown

 BLE to transmit the information.
 This post is to explain how can you use Google Eddystone protocol without actually converting them into the Eddystone.

+To get started with this article, you must know little knowledge of the Beacons and iBeacon & Eddystone Protocol.